Menu

-Security Application Testing: Defend Web Application with Automated Tools
+Security Application Testing: Defend Web Application With Automated Tools

 Ihor Sasovets

 Lead Security Engineer at TechMagic, experienced SDET engineer.
-Eager about security and web penetration testing.
+AWS Community Builder.
+Eager about cybersecurity and penetration testing. eMAPT | eWPT | CEH | Pentest+ | AWS SCS-C01

-Security Application Testing: Defend Web Application with Automated Tools
+Security Application Testing: Defend Web Application With Automated Tools

-Many different tools and approaches can be utilized to set up an automated security testing flow, and it is important to choose the right options that would be the best match for your project.
-In this article, I will share my experience in automating security testing of web applications and give some valuable insights that will help you to understand this topic.
+Many different tools and approaches can be used to set up an automated security testing flow, and it is important to choose the right options that would be the best match for your project.
+This article will give you the most useful advice, tools, and insights into the topic.
+Let's begin!

 Understanding Web Application Security Testing